saturneric/GpgFrontend-Manual/src/content/docs/advanced/app-secure-key.md

 ## Where the Key Is Kept

-Inside the profile you are using, in a folder called `secure`.
+The key lives inside the profile you are using, in a folder called `secure`.
 If you use several [profiles](/advanced/profiles/), each has its own key, and each can have its own protection setting.

 :::note[Changed in v2.2.2]